 Zika virus (ZIKV) is a positive-sense RNA virus member of the Flaviviridae family that also includes yellow fever virus, dengue virus and West Nile virus.
 It is mainly transmitted by the Aedes aegypti and Aedes albopictus mosquitoes. classified into two genotypes: the African genotype that is restricted to the African continent; and the Asian genotype, that has been associated with large outbreaks in Southeast Asia, the Pacific Islands and, more recently, the Americas.
 A recent overview of the 2015-2019 Zika pandemic highlights the impressive body of information generated over the last four years of a virus that was poorly understood until recently.

 Transmission of ZIKV in the Americas was first confirmed in May 2015 in northeast Brazil.
 However, phylogenetic and molecular clock analyses show a single introduction of ZIKV into northeast Brazil, most likely from the Pacific Islands, by February 2014.
 The virus is likely to have disseminated from northeast Brazil, nationally and internationally, months before the first detection in the Americas.
 The role of northeast Brazil in the establishment of ZIKV in the Americas is further supported by geographic analysis of ZIKV transmission potential and by estimates of the basic reproduction number of the virus.

-Brazil has reported the highest number of ZIKV cases worldwide and the most cases associated with microcephaly and other birth defects.
+Brazil has reported the highest number of ZIKV cases worldwide and most cases associated with microcephaly and other birth defects.
 The generation of ZIKV genomes has been challenging due to the transient viremia upon infection.
-Fortunately, a novel multiple PCR enrichment protocol enabled researchers to generate genome data in the field in 1-2 days from clinical samples using portable MinION sequencers or other sequencing platforms.
+Fortunately, novel multiplex PCR enrichment protocols enabled researchers to generate genome data in the field in 1-2 days from clinical samples using portable MinION sequencers or other sequencing platforms.